codeforboston/MBTA-API-API/README.md

 if returns a promise so you can omit the callback.

-not affiliated with the MBTA, or MassDOT
+not affiliated with the MBTA or MassDOT